ream88/skafold/README.md

 ## Usage

-Skafold simplifies the generation of such a scafold by reducing it to one command:
+Skafold simplifies the generation of such a scafold by reducing it into one command (using the incredible [thor](https://github.com/wycats/thor) by @wycats):

 ```sh
 skafold APP_NAME